 Here’s how to reduce the risk of stroke as a Diabetic.

-The risk of suffering a stroke is much higher for people living with diabetes.
-Learn what you need to cut down on to decrease the chances of having a stroke.
+The risk of suffering a stroke is much higher for people living with Diabetes.
+Learn how to lower your chances of having a stroke.

 Here’s how to reduce the risk of stroke as a Diabetic